gerryw1389/gerryw1389.github.io/_posts/2016-11-15-moving-to-cloudflare.md

 ### To Resolve:

-1. First, I found the domain name &#8220;gerrywilliams.net&#8221; on Google Domains for $12/yr.
+1. First, I found the domain name `gerrywilliams.net` on Google Domains for $12/yr.
 Purchased.

 2. I then signed up for Cloudflare and had change my DNS records in Google Domains to point to theirs.
 NOTE: By doing this, you will lose basically all the services that Google gives you like free emails, ex: admin@yourdomain.com or tech@yourdomain.com.
 That's okay, we will get those back another way (see step 5).

    - DNS servers at the time of this writing:
-     - ali.ns.cloudflare.com
+     - `ali.ns.cloudflare.com`
-     - dale.ns.cloudflare.com
+     - `dale.ns.cloudflare.com`

-3. The first thing I did was add an &#8220;A&#8221; record pointing my home IP address.
+3. The first thing I did was add an `A` record pointing my home IP address.
 So at this point you have one A record and the two NS records.

+   - Record type = `A`
-   - Record type= A, Name = www, Value=MyPublicIPinV4Format TTL= Automatic
+   - Name = `www`
+   - Value = `MyPublicIPinV4Format`
+   - TTL = `Automatic`

 4. Next, I setup the [naked domain redirect](https://automationadmin.com/2016/11/naked-domain-redirect-cloudflare/).